How to Register as an Individual Trader (Enterprise) in Rwanda

 Taxes in Rwanda

 Personal Income Tax is levied on income received by an individual.
 A resident taxpayer is liable to income tax from all domestic and foreign sources.
 A non-resident taxpayer is only liable to income tax which has a source in Rwanda.
-The tax rate is calculated:
+Rates for the first year following the date of commencement of the Direct Tax Law (i.e. 28 October 2022 to 27 October 2023):